 The Food Sharing Hub, located in our Zero Waste Hub at 22 Bread Street, is Scotland’s first rescued food shop and exists to save surplus food from supermarkets and small businesses around Edinburgh from an unnecessary fate in the bin.

 It’s open for everyone.
 Simply come along to the Food Sharing Hub.
 Fill a basket with food and pay as you feel.

 We’re open 11am to 6pm Tuesday to Saturday

-The Food Sharing Hub is working with a host of local supermarkets via Fareshare and Neighbourly to rescue surplus food that might otherwise end up in landfill.
+The Food Sharing Hub is working with a host of local supermarkets and small businesses via Fareshare and Neighbourly to rescue surplus food that might otherwise end up in landfill.
 We get a lot of fresh produce - fruits and vegetables, as well as bread and baked goods that are still tasty and safe to eat past their ‘best before’.
 We also get seasonal products that shops need to clear away, dented tins, cut flowers and all sorts of surprises.

 We use cargo bikes wherever possible to collect food and to distribute it to partner organisations.
 While we have two cargo bikes ourselves we also work with Cargo Bike Movement and their fleet of bikes.
 In the evenings Refugee Community Kitchen Edinburgh help to sort and organise the incoming stock - some of which they take to turn into tasty chutneys, jams and preserves.

 The Food Sharing Edinburgh project also coordinates a network of surplus food collections from small businesses and redistributes it to charities across the city who ensure that it reaches people facing food insecurity and offers them a dignified way of accessing nutritious food, while tackling unnecessary food waste.

-We are currently saving an average of 1.28 tonnes of food through the food sharing hub per month - that’s a saving of 6.06 tonnes of carbon equivalent.
+We are currently saving an average of 1.63 tonnes of food through the Food Sharing Hub per month - that’s a saving of 7.69 tonnes of carbon equivalent.